parwinakhtari/Sizzlers/README.md

 # Team Sizzlers

-It is an AI based GUI to detect tumor and its type with maximum probability from a class of tumor using OpenCV on brain scans.<br/>
+We have made an AI based GUI to detect tumor and its type with maximum probability from a class of tumor using OpenCV on brain scans with an accuracy of <b>94%</b>.<br/>

 Contents